-Do you want to teach wonderful, highly motivated, high achieving students?
+Would you like to teach wonderful, highly motivated, high achieving students?

 Do you want to teach rather than control?

-Do you want to be part of a hard-working, highly professional team?
+Would you like to be part of a hard-working, highly professional team?

 Do you value supportive parents?

-Do you like sunshine, a high standard of living and a lifestyle that offers a wide range of opportunities?
+Do you want a high standard of living and a lifestyle that offers a wide range of opportunities?